BitCurator/bitcurator/README.md

 Download a copy of this Ubuntu ISO from http://releases.ubuntu.com/16.04.1/ubuntu-16.04.1-desktop-amd64.iso and install on a host machine or VirtualBox VM.
 Do not install guest additions if using a VM.
 - During the install, do not install updates or 3rd party extensions
-- During the install, set the host name to "BitCurator", the user to "bcadmin", the password to "bcadmin", and enable auto-login.
+- During the install, set the host name to __BitCurator__, the user to __bcadmin__, the password to __bcadmin__, and __enable auto-login__ (using the appropriate checkbox).

 Reboot the system at the prompt.

-Once rebooted to the desktop, click on the Unity launcher and type "Terminal".
+Once rebooted to the desktop, click on the Unity launcher and type __Terminal__.
 Drag the terminal icon to the Unity bar on the left for convenient access.
 Open a terminal and update the system using the following commands:

 ```shell
 sudo apt-get update